 \subsubsection{Synthetic observations and a quantitative comparison with Kepler data}

-Figure \ref{fig:statistics} shows that for some of our models the period ratio distributions of {\it unstable} systems constitute a reasonable match to observations by themselves.
-Although encouraging, a more effective analysis requires an attempt to quantify the effects of observational bias.
+Figure \ref{fig:statistics} shows that, for some of our models, the period ratio distributions of unstable systems constitute a reasonable match to observations by themselves.
+Although encouraging, a more effective comparison requires an attempt to quantify the effects of observational bias.
 We start by first comparing the period distribution of planets in our simulations with the debiased observed period distribution from~\cite{fressinetal13}.
 Later in this section, we describe simulations of observations of our planetary systems to compare with other observed distributions (e.g., period ratio and planet multiplicity) of the Kepler sample.